The White House

 - The White House was designed by the Irish architect James Hoban.
 He won the design competition in 1792.

 - It takes 570 gallons of paint to paint the outside of the building.

 - The White House is a national heritage site owned by the National Park Services.

 - The White House got electricity in 1891 first.

 - The basement of the house is more like a mini mall that has a flower shop, dentist’s office and much more

-- President Churchill claimed that he saw the ghost of Lincoln when he emerged from bathroom of Lincoln’s bedroom.
+- Winston Churchill the former British Prime Minister claimed that he saw the ghost of President Abraham Lincoln when he emerged from the bathroom of Lincoln’s bedroom.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples: